semgrep/semgrep-docs/docs/semgrep-supply-chain/triage-remediation.md

 2. Click on the vulnerability's **Ignore **button.
 A drop-down menu appears.
 3. Click the reason for ignoring.

-### Viewing the latest advisories
+## Viewing Semgrep Supply Chain's total CVE coverage

-The **Advisories** tab displays the newest CVEs that Semgrep Supply Chain can detect.
+The **Advisories** tab displays all the CVEs that Semgrep Supply Chain can detect.
 Click the individual entry to see the code pattern that the Advisory detects.
+The Advisories tab displays both lockfile-only and reachability rules.

 <AdmonitionSotCves />